justynazander/SmartEmergencyResponse/README.md

 SERS on YouTube: https://www.youtube.com/watch?v=oofHMaEWwP8

-Products used in SERS:
+MathWorks products used in SERS:

-1. MATLAB
+1. MATLAB.

-2. Simulink
+2. Simulink for simulation of the fleet of vehicles and for communication.

-3. Stateflow
+3. Stateflow for some fleet simulation parts.

 4. Aerospace Blockset used in coordinate transformations in the mission planning phase and for visualizing the vehicle orientation during design and test.